sakamotojin/sakamotojin/README.md

 <img src="https://github.com/sakamotojin/sakamotojin/blob/main/Assests/final.png">

 <p align = "center"><b>
 <br> Young Software Engineer .
-Explroring The Industry .
+Exploring The Industry .
 Learning </b>
 </p>
 <p align = "center">
-Interested in Game Devlopment , System Sofwares and Computer Networking and  ??
+Interested in Game Devlopment , System Softwares and Computer Networking and  ??
 New Ideas
 <br>
  Passionately Curious, Weird ....Want To Do A Lot Of Things
 </p>
 <p align = "center">
-<I>“There are some people who live in a dream world, and there are some who face reality; and then there are those who turn one into the other. :D ” </I>
+<I>ï¿½There are some people who live in a dream world, and there are some who face reality; and then there are those who turn one into the other. :D ï¿½ </I>
   <p align = "right"><I> - It starts with a step ?? </I><p>
 </p>